-On both channels, the cold ocean Tb are the most cold since cycle 29 for the 23.8 GHz channel and since cycle 43 for the 36.5 GHz channel (apart from the stabilization period, cycle 4 to 16).
+On both channels, the cold ocean Tb are the most cold from cycle 29 to cycle 52 for the 23.8 GHz channel and from cycle 43 to cycle 52 for the 36.5 GHz channel (apart from the stabilization period, cycle 4 to 16).
 Since this phenomenon is observed on both channels, a geophysical origin is considered.